lazizrakhmat/laziz-rakhmat/README.md

 - 🎓 Education: I am studying Bachelor of Logistics at Auezov University in Shymkent.

 - 😅 Fun fact: I like to travel around the world.
-I visited 5 countries and 6 cities.

 - 🙂 Additional: Do not bother me with NLP😅